Do I need to get tested? How to take tests correctly. Mandatory HIV test in certain cases

 • infertility;

-• pregnancy with a threatened miscarriage;
+• pregnancy with threat of miscarriage;

 • kidney dysfunction;